-The central dogma of molecular biology is that DNA is used as a template to create messenger RNA (mRNA), which in turn is translated into proteins that build the tissues in our bodies and carry out the main functions of our cells and organs.
+According to the central dogma of molecular biology DNA is used as a template to create messenger RNA (mRNA), which in turn is translated into proteins that build the tissues in our bodies and carry out the main functions of our cells and organs.
 In other words, DNA \rightarrow mRNA \rightarrow proteins.
-Interestingly, though, only 2% of the DNA in our whole genome codes for proteins!
+Interestingly, though, only around 2% of the DNA in our whole genome codes for proteins!
 So, what does the other 98% of the human genome do?
-In the mid-1900s, it was widely believed that this was useless 'junk DNA'.
-However, in the late 20th century and the early 21st century, some of this this non-coding DNA has been shown to not only contain important regulatory elements for transcription, but also sequences that encode various non-coding RNAs that have functions in many cellular mechanisms.[1]
+Much of it may not actually have a specific function.
+However, in the latter part of the 20th century and the early 21st century, some of this non-coding DNA has been shown to not only contain important regulatory elements for transcription, but also sequences that encode various non-coding RNAs (ncRNAs) that have functions in many cellular mechanisms.^[1]